 Step 2 - Processing the application

-After registering your application we will consult with interested organisations and publish your application (in accordance with our publicity code) on this website, in local newspapers or by site notices.
+After your application is registered we will consult with interested organisations and publish your application.
+Applications are published in accordance with our publicity code.
+Your application may be published on:

 Step 3 - Visiting the site